8th April, 2026

 3. Unusual

-And one of the key designer duties is to avoid risks when preparing the design.
+And one of the key duties of a CDM designer is to avoid risks when preparing the design.
 These could be risks to those carrying out the construction work (buildability) or risks to those using or maintaining the finished structure.

 Not sure what you need to do to comply with CDM as a designer?
 Read our free CDM duty holder guide for designers to get up to speed!

 As an architect or designer involved in preparing construction drawings, it's important to think about how your design will come to life.
-What risks might there be when your plans are taken off the page and built on site.
+What risks might there be when your plans are taken off the page and built in the real world?

 Use the CDM design risk register template for a checklist of more than 210 design elements and health and safety considerations to include in your design review.